Bilevel optimization: Structural optimization

 Structural optimization problems consist of two levels of optimization task and are commonly referred as mathematical programming problems with equilibrium constraints (MPEC).
 The upper level objective in such problems may involve cost minimization or weight minimization subject to bounds on displacements, stresses and contact forces.
 The decision variables at the upper level usually are shape of the structure, choice of materials, amount of material etc. However, for any given set of upper level variables, the state variables (displacement, stresses and contact forces) can only be figured out by solving the potential energy minimization problem that appears as an equilibrium satisfaction constraint or lower level minimization task to the upper level problem.

 Defense applications

 Bilevel optimization has a number of applications in defense, like strategic offensive and defensive force structure design, strategic bomber force structure, and allocation of tactical aircraft to missions.
 The offensive entity in this case may be considered a leader and the defensive entity in this case may be considered a follower.
 If the leader wants to maximize the damage caused to the opponent, then it can only be achieved if the leader takes the reactions of the follower into account.
-A rational follower will always react optimally to the leaders offensive.
-Therefore, the leader's problem appears as an upper level optimization task, and the optimal response of the follower to the leader's actions is determined by solving the lower level optimization task.
+A rational follower will always react optimally to the leader's offensive.
+Therefore, the leader's problem appears as an upper-level optimization task, and the optimal response of the follower to the leader's actions is determined by solving the lower-level optimization task.